mvduin/py-uio/README.md

 pip3 install --src . -e 'git+https://github.com/mvduin/py-uio.git#egg=py-uio'
 ```

-If you've already cloned the repository, you can install it with
+Or, if you've already cloned the repository, you can install it with
 `pip3 install -e PATH`.
 The `-e` option causes a symlink (of sorts) to be
 installed in the python path rather than copying files, which means you don't
 need to reinstall the package after pulling changes.